 Types of Robotic Surgery

-Surgeons at Lakewood Ranch Medical Center use robotic surgery for general surgery, gynecologic procedures and urology procedures.
+Surgeons at Lakewood Ranch Medical Center use robotic surgery for general surgery and colorectal, gynecologic and urology procedures.
 Potential benefits of minimally invasive robotic surgery compared to open surgery may include a shorter hospital stay, less post-operative pain, a quicker recovery, less risk of infection and less scarring.

 Are You a Candidate for Robotic Surgery?